lubuntu-team/manual/source/2/2.4/2.4.3/Qalculate.rst

 .. image:: qalculate-plot-function-range.png

 The :guilabel:`Appearance` tab changes how the plot you make will appear.
 To have a title for your plot type in the :guilabel:`Title` field.
 To choose to display a grid for your plot check the :guilabel:`Display grid` checkbox.
 To have a full border around your plot check the :guilabel:`Display full border` checkbox.
 To choose a lowest value to show on the y axis check the :guilabel:`Minimum y value` checkbox and select the minimum value you want to show.
+To have a logarithmic scale on the x axis check the :guilabel:`Logarithimic x scale` checkbox and then to the right input the logarithimc base.
+To have logarithimic scale on the y axis check the :guilabel:`Logarithimic y scale` checkbox and input the logarithimc base to the right.

 .. image:: qalculate-plot-result.png